-National Grid in Massachusetts - Financial assistance programs.
+National Grid Massachusetts assistance programs.

 This fuel assistance resource is the state’s version of the Low Income Home Energy Assistance Program (LIHEAP).
 So funding needs to be approved by the federal government every year, and unfortunately not everyone can receive help.
 More on LIHEAP heating bill grant MA.

 National Grid Good Neighbor Energy Fund – While this utility bill assistance program is run by the Salvation Army across Massachusetts, National Grid fully supports it.
 This program may in fact help National Grid customers who may not qualify for other means of financial assistance in paying their electric bill.
 Temporary short term assistance is offered to help those who are struggling to pay their monthly energy bills and who do not qualify for federal or state government energy assistance funds.
 So only those customers with no other options can qualify for help from the resource.
 You will need to apply at your local Salvation Army office.